Article Outline

 Human milk oligosaccharides (HMOs) have been the subject of many scientific research studies in recent years.
 Until now.
 Researchers from Switzerland and Belgium examined how dose impacts the gut microbiomes of 6-year-old children and adults, and the results are promising.

-The gut microbiome plays an integral role in human health, supporting many of the body’s systems including the digestive, immune, and nervous systems.
+The gut microbiome plays an integral role in human health, supporting many of the body’s systems, including the digestive, immune, and nervous systems.
 However, just like you and I, this unique ecosystem needs sustenance to survive and thrive.
-Much of the human diet provides the nutrients needed to feed the trillions of inhabitants in the gut, including fruit, vegetables, whole grains, and legumes which function as prebiotics.
+Much of the human diet provides the nutrients needed to feed the trillions of inhabitants in the gut, including fruit, vegetables, whole grains, and legumes, which function as prebiotics.

 Prebiotics are fibers that promote the growth and activity of gut microbes.
 One emerging prebiotic is human milk oligosaccharides.
 HMOs are the third most abundant component of human breast milk.
 They have many health benefits for both the developing and developed gut, including:

-Elison et al., (2016) investigated the effects of 2’-fucosyllactose (2’FL) and or Lacto-N-neotetraose (LNnT) over 2 weeks in healthy adults.
+Elison et al. (2016) investigated the effects of 2’-fucosyllactose (2’FL) and or Lacto-N-neotetraose (LNnT) over 2 weeks in healthy adults.
 Their research found that daily doses of up to 20 g a day were well-tolerated and increased the abundance and activity of Bifidobacteria.

-Palsson and colleagues (2020) found that a daily 5 g supplement of 2’-FL and LNnT could normalize bowel habits in IBS patients, improving symptoms and quality of life[ii].
-While Iribarren et al (2020) also found a 2’-FL and LNnT mix for 4 weeks increased the abundance of Bifidobacteria without worsening IBS symptoms[iii].
+Palsson and colleagues (2020) found that a daily 5 g supplement of 2’-FL and LNnT could normalize bowel habits in IBS patients, improving symptoms and quality of life[2].
+While Iribarren et al (2020) also found a 2’-FL and LNnT mix for 4 weeks increased the abundance of Bifidobacteria without worsening IBS symptoms[3].

-However, Bajic et al., (2024) thought that lower doses at 0.3 g/day, could be effective for modulating the gut microbiomes of both adults and children[iv].
+However, Bajic et al. (2024) thought that lower doses at 0.3 g/day, could be effective for modulating the gut microbiomes of both adults and children[4].
 The study was conducted after the same team had assessed the impact of a mix of 4 HMOs at a dose of 0.3-5 g/day compared to more traditional prebiotics, inulin, and fructooligosaccharides (FOS).
 HMOs were shown to be promising modulators of both adult and child microbiomes.
 The 4 HMOs used in the previous study were:

 Interestingly, the study highlighted some age-dependent differences, such as an increase in melatonin in children by 2’FL and LNnT and an increase in folic acid in adults by 3’SL.